Shuffle/Shuffle-docs/docs/app_creation.md

 ### Bearer Auth
 Bearer Auth is a special authentication that is very close to API key.
-It does the previous authentication does, but in a very specific way.
+It does what the previous authentication does, but in a very specific way.
 If Bearer Auth is enabled, the Header that is added will ALWAYS look like this:

 ```
 Authorization=Bearer <apikey>